mjromper/terraform-azure-qdc/README.md

 subscription_id = "aaaaaaaaaa-bbbbbbb-ccccc"
 #these are up to you.
 deloyment_name = "qdc"
-server_hostname="qdc-lkn" needs to be unique within the azure_location azure_location="East US" administrator="qdc"
+server_hostname="qdc-hostname" needs to be unique within the azure_location azure_location="East US" administrator="qdc"
 administrator_pass="Pass$SECRET-2001" # needs to meet password complexity rules